calimero-network/mero-mcp/PLAN.md

    - Created test utilities for common test operations ✅
    - Disabled integration tests due to ESM module issues (to be addressed later) ✅

-4. **Update Build Configuration** ⏳
+4. **Update Build Configuration** ✅
-   - Ensure tsconfig.json is properly configured for the new structure
+   - Verified tsconfig.json is properly configured for the new structure ✅
-   - Update build scripts in package.json
+   - Confirmed build scripts in package.json work with the new structure ✅
-   - Create proper entry points for the application
+   - Verified CLI scripts are compatible with the new modular architecture ✅

 ## Phase 2: MCP Tooling Implementation [NEXT]